Holographic Dissipation from the Symplectic Current: Summary and Discussion

-It would be interesting to apply our techniques in different scenarios as this will provide the extraction of new transport coefficients.
+An interesting direction is to apply our techniques in different scenarios as this will provide the extraction of new transport coefficients.
 A natural example would be superfluids at finite chemical potential which have more transport coefficients to be fixed \cite{Herzog:2011ec,Bhattacharya:2011eea}.
 In our previous work \cite{Donos:2021pkk}, we only fixed the transport coefficients of the current sector of holographic superfluids at zero chemical potential.
 However, we expect our technique to be able to fix all transport coefficients of holographic superfluids even at finite chemical potential.
 This would necessarily include the stress tensor since it couples to the electric current at finite density.

-Another interesting application for our techniques is related to critical phenomena and phase transitions.
+Another important application for our techniques is related to critical phenomena and phase transitions.
 From the formula \eqref{eq:eta_zeta} for the bulk viscosity, it is easy to conclude that this blows up like $(T_c-T)^{-1}$ close to the critical temperature $T_c$.
 Earlier numerical studies have revealed similar behaviour of the bulk viscosity near the critical point \cite{Buchel:2009mf}.
 This is very similar to the situation that was noticed in \cite{Donos:2021pkk} in the context of superfluid phase transitions at zero chemical potential or in the probe limit at finite chemical potential \cite{Herzog:2011ec}.
 This kind of infinity is related to the fact that we have not included the relevant amplitude mode which becomes gapless at the critical point.
 It would therefore be interesting to extend our work on the amplitude mode in order to include it in the effective description of large but finite wavelength hydrodynamic modes.